 The following are examples of how HIV cases are diagnosed and reported:

 - Example 1:

 - Example 2:

 Persons Diagnosed and Living with HIV (PLWH)

-As well as understanding the number of new HIV cases in Florida, it is also important to be aware of the overall prevalence, or number of people living with HIV in the state.
-We track these living cases because it informs decisions related to resource allocation and to ensure all people with HIV in Florida have access to the care they need.
-Figure 3 presents the stages of HIV Care of the people living with HIV in Florida.
+While it is important to understand the number of new HIV cases in Florida, it is also important to be aware of the overall prevalence, or number of people living with HIV in the state.
+We track these persons because it informs decisions related to resource allocations to ensure all people with HIV in Florida have access to the care they need.
+Figure 2 presents the levels of HIV Care of the people living with HIV in Florida.
 This model is updated annually.

-The Diagnosis-Based Model of the HIV care continuum shows each step of the continuum as a percentage of the number of people diagnosed and aware and living with HIV disease as of the end of 2015.
+The Diagnosis-Based Model of the HIV care continuum shows each step of the continuum as a percentage of the number of people diagnosed and living with HIV as of the end of 2017.

-Linked to Care: PLWH with at least 1 documented viral load (VL) or CD4 lab, medical visit or prescription since HIV diagnosis.
+Ever in Care: PLWH with at least one documented Viral Load (VL) or CD4 lab, medical visit, or prescription from HIV diagnosis through 3/31/2018.

 In Care: PLWH with at least one documented VL or CD4 lab, medical visit, or prescription from 1/1/2017 through 3/31/2018.

 Retained in Care: PLWH with two or more documented VL or CD4 labs, medical visits, or prescriptions at least three months apart from 1/1/2017 through 6/30/2018.Suppressed Viral Load: PLWH with a suppressed VL (<200 copies/mL) on the last VL from 1/1/2017 through 3/31/2018.